 Cons / Cosigners can't ever be released from a Discover student loan.

 Verdict / Though it has a high loan limit and can consolidate all of your other student loans, Discover Student Loans doesn't release cosigners and only offers a moderate length of forbearance.

 If you're struggling to pay for college and you've exhausted scholarships and federal student loans, you're probably considering a private student loan.
-Discover Student Loans can loan you up to $200,000 to complete your education, but its 15-year term and lack of a cosigner release after a demonstrated payment history pushes it to seventh place in our review of the best private student loans.
+Discover Student Loans can loan you up to 100% of the costs to complete your education, but its 15-year term and lack of a cosigner release after a demonstrated payment history pushes it to seventh place in our review of the best private student loans.

 In addition to its high loan limit, Discover Student Loans can consolidate your federal and private loans so you make one loan payment.
 This won't necessarily lower your payments, but it can make it easier to manage them.
 The private student loans offered by Discover have a repayment term of 15 years, which is average for the student loan providers we reviewed.
 However, other lenders like Citizens Bank and SunTrust let you choose between several repayment lengths.

 One major downside to a student loan from Discover is the lack of a cosigner release.
 Because most student loan providers require a credit history in order for a student to qualify for a loan, most students need a cosigner.
 While the other student loan services on our list release the cosigner after a certain number of on-time, consecutive payments, Discover won't release a cosigner from the loan until the loan is paid in full.

 Additionally, Discover only offers 12 months of forbearance during the length of its loans, which is a shorter period of time than several lenders we reviewed.
 While no one should plan on entering forbearance, longer forbearance is reassuring for many students.